The \'etale cohomology ring of the ring of integers of a number field: The cohomology ring of a number field

 \section{The cohomology ring of a number field}

 The aim of this section is to compute the cohomology ring $H^*(\tilde{X},\ZZ/n\ZZ)$ for $X = \Spec \OO_K$ the ring of integers of a number field.
-In \cite{CarlsonSchlankUnramified}, this was done when $K$ is totally imaginary and $n=2;$ if $K$ is a number field that is not totally imaginary, or if $n>2,$ the methods utilized in that paper have to be altered.
-To compute the cohomology ring, we note that the fact that $H^i(\tilde{X},\ZZ/n\ZZ) = 0 $ for $i>3,$ together with graded commutativity of the cup product, shows that it is enough to calculate $x \cup y,$ where $y \in H^i(\tilde{X},\ZZ/n\ZZ),i=0,1,2$ and $x \in H^1(\tilde{X},\ZZ/n\ZZ).$ For $i=0$ the result is obvious, so we are reduced to when $i=1,2.$ We denote by $c_x$ the map \\
+In \cite{CarlsonSchlankUnramified}, this was done when $K$ is totally imaginary and $n=2$; if $K$ is a number field that is not totally imaginary, or if $n>2$, the methods utilized in that paper have to be altered.
+To compute the cohomology ring, we note that the fact that $H^i(\tilde{X},\ZZ/n\ZZ) = 0 $ for $i>3$, together with graded commutativity of the cup product, shows that it is enough to calculate $x \cup y$, where $y \in H^i(\tilde{X},\ZZ/n\ZZ),i=0,1,2$ and $x \in H^1(\tilde{X},\ZZ/n\ZZ)$.
+For $i=0$ the result is obvious, so we are reduced to when $i=1,2$.
+We denote by $c_x$ the map

-First of all, we should be precise with what we mean when we say that we compute $c_x.$ Let us note that by Lemma \ref{lemma:torsorGalois2} and Lemma \ref{lemma:torsorinduced}, $x$ can be represented by a Galois covering $\Ind^{\ZZ/n\ZZ}_{\ZZ/d\ZZ}((Y,Y_\infty))$ for $Y = \Spec \OO_L$ the ring of integers of a cyclic extension $L/K$ of degree $d|n$ which is unramified at the finite as well as the infinite places.
-By Lemma \ref{lemma:morphismdual}, the map $c_x$ is, under Artin--Verdier duality, dual to the map We will compute the map $c_x^\sim$ under the identifications of Corollary \ref{cor:valuesofext}, and under the choice of a generator of $\Gal(L/K).$ Different choices of generator will yield different maps, but of course they are all isomorphic.
-So to summarize, to compute $c_x$ will mean that we compute the map $c_x^\sim$ under the identifications of Corollary \ref{cor:valuesofext}, and then dualize.
-This computation depends on the choice of a generator of $\Gal(L/K).$ With that said, let us compute $c_x.$ We start by showing that the map $c_x\colon H^i(\tilde{X},\ZZ/n\ZZ) \rightarrow H^{i+1}(\tilde{X},\ZZ/n\ZZ)$ can be identified with a connecting homomorphism coming from a certain exact sequence of sheaves on $\Xcet.$ By Lemma \ref{lemma:torsorGalois2}, we can represent $x \in H^1(\tilde{X},\ZZ/n\ZZ)$ by a Galois covering Since $p$ is finite étale, we have by Proposition \ref{prop:adjoint} that $p_*$ is also left adjoint to $p^*,$ so that there is a norm map which is adjoint to the identity $p^*\ZZ/n\ZZ_{\tilde{X}} \rightarrow p^* \ZZ/n\ZZ_{\tilde{X}}.$ This gives us a short exact sequence
+First of all, we should be precise with what we mean when we say that we compute $c_x$.
+Let us note that by Lemma \ref{lemma:torsorGalois2} and Lemma \ref{lemma:torsorinduced}, $x$ can be represented by a Galois covering $\Ind^{\ZZ/n\ZZ}_{\ZZ/d\ZZ}((Y,Y_\infty))$ for $Y = \Spec \OO_L$ the ring of integers of a cyclic extension $L/K$ of degree $d|n$ which is unramified at the finite as well as the infinite places.
+In other words, $x$ is represented by $L$, together with a choice of generator $\sigma\in \Gal(L/K)$.
+By Lemma \ref{lemma:morphismdual}, the map $c_x$ is, under Artin--Verdier duality, dual to a map